 - Kansas Cosmosphere and Space Center - opportunities for possible local internships and employment

-- National Aeronautics and Space Administration - opportunities directed towards students for internships, jobs, and general information
+- National Aeronautics and Space Administration (NASA) - opportunities directed towards students for internships, jobs, and general information